mcggEz/mcggez/README.md

 ## 🌐 Let's Connect!

 I'm always eager to collaborate on exciting projects and expand my knowledge in the tech industry.
-Whether it's web development, mobile apps, or innovative software solutions, I'm ready to contribute and learn.
-Feel free to reach out if you'd like to connect or discuss potential collaborations!

 <p align="left">
   <a href="https://www.linkedin.com/in/mcginez/" target="_blank">